grafana/grafana/docs/sources/sharing/share-dashboard.md

 To publish a snapshot:

 1. Click on **Local Snapshot** or **Publish to snapshot.raintank.io**.
 This generates the link of the snapshot.
-1. Copy the snapshot link, and share it either within your organization or publicly on the Web.
+1. Copy the snapshot link, and share it either within your organization or publicly on the web.

 In case you created a snapshot by mistake, click **delete snapshot** to remove the snapshot from your Grafana instance.